jimburton/CI505/labs/week2/Week2.md

 # Exercise Sheet 2

-Add your solutions to the following problems to the file you created last time.
-When you make changes you need to reload the file in ghci:
+Add your solutions to the following problems to the file `labs/week2/src/Week2.hs`.
+Test your work in `ghci` and reload when you make changes:

 ```
+$ cd labs/week2
+$ cabal repl
+...
-> :reload Exercises
+> :reload
 ```

 **Hint:** use the hints given for each exercise.